dahaynes/apache-flask/README.md

 A minimal working example is in the `example` folder.
 I recommend using this as a template to build your Docker Flask project.

-Additionally, an example of a project using SSL is [here](https://github.com/wesbarnett/movie-ratings).
+Additionally, an example of a project using this image is [here](https://github.com/wesbarnett/movie-ratings).

 ## Docker repository